Williams FW32: Rounds 11-19

-At the Hungarian Grand Prix, Hulkenberg made it into Q3, with 10th, while Barrichello qualified 12th.
+At the Hungarian Grand Prix, Hülkenberg made it into Q3, with 10th, while Barrichello qualified 12th.
 Barrichello did not pit when the safety car came out.
 Williams had been attempting a similar strategy to BMW Sauber with Kamui Kobayashi in Valencia by having Barrichello pit late and charge back up through the field on super-soft tyres.
 But he was unable to preserve his position and slipped down the order to eleventh behind Schumacher.
 He then attempted to glide through the field with ease, but quickly became trapped behind his former teammate.
 Things came to a head late in the race when Barrichello was able to get close enough to pass Schumacher on the main straight, but Schumacher attempted to pin Barrichello to the wall and force him to back off.
 However, Schumacher's move came too late, and Barrichello was already alongside him when the Mercedes driver moved over.
 Barrichello very nearly made contact with the concrete pit wall and was forced across the pit exit, but took the place from Schumacher, who was placed under investigation by the stewards for dangerous driving.
 He was later issued a ten-place grid penalty for his actions, to be taken at the next race in Belgium.
-Meanwhile, Hulkenberg finished sixth from 10th on the grid, a career best.
+Meanwhile, Hülkenberg finished sixth from 10th on the grid, a career best.

 Barrichello celebrated his 300th Grand Prix at the Belgian Grand Prix, but retired in damp conditions after colliding with Fernando Alonso's Ferrari on the first lap at the last chicane.
 Before the race, he was elected as Chairman of the Grand Prix Drivers' Association to replace the outgoing Nick Heidfeld.

 In Singapore, the FW32 sported a new front wing, and Barrichello put this to good use to set the sixth fastest time in qualifying, although Williams technical director Sam Michael reckoned the car was fast enough to be a couple of positions higher.
 In the race, he lost positions to Robert Kubica and Nico Rosberg at the start.
 Hülkenberg and Petrov's wheels made contact and both drivers went off the circuit on the same lap; Hülkenberg managed to move ahead of Petrov.
 On lap 44, Hülkenberg, in ninth, made a mistake which allowed Massa to momentarily take advantage, but he fought back and retained ninth position.
-Massa then overtook both Hulkenberg and Massa, and on the last lap, Hulkenberg was fighting Sutil for 9th, but was held off, and finished 10th.
+Massa then overtook both Hülkenberg and Massa, and on the last lap, Hülkenberg was fighting Sutil for 9th, but was held off, and finished 10th.
 Barrichello had a solid run to sixth at the finish.